 Ask the seller -- if the existing loan is not an FHA or VA loan -- whether the current mortgage has a “due on sale” clause.
 A due-on-sale clause can cause the seller to be forced to pay the first mortgage in full when the home is sold.
 While this clause does not always apply to mortgages and is not always enforced, it is very important that the seller and the buyer understand this clause.
 While wrap-around mortgages are legal in most states -- even with such a clause -- the clause can be dangerous.
 A wrap-around mortgage is a second home loan between the seller and the buyer.
 This second mortgage wraps around the first one.
 The buyer agrees to make to the seller payments that include the cost of the first mortgage.

 Apply to assume the loan if it is an FHA or VA mortgage.
 You may go to an FHA- or VA-approved lender and apply to assume the mortgage.
 The benefit of assuming a mortgage rather than getting a new one is that you may be able to take advantage of a lower interest rate than is currently available.
 Additionally, the closing costs are significantly reduced, the seller is released from all liability and the old mortgage and its terms will be yours.
+In the case of a wrap-around mortgage, make sure you have proof, such as the receipt, showing that the seller is paying the first mortgage with your payment each month.

 - Buyers using a wrap-around mortgage may still deduct the interest on their income taxes.